 We issued proceedings and the lorry owner’s insurer offered £5,000 to settle without prejudice.
 This would also include costs such as solicitor and medical fees.
 We refused this and pressed on in the direction of court.
 The defendant appointed a solicitor who made a higher offer of £15,000, once again, inclusive of costs.
 Once costs would have been deducted Jenny would have been left with very little.
 This was rejected.
 We felt that whilst Jenny may be criticised in court for being unable to stop before the collision occurred, that the majority of the blame lay with the lorry driver for invading the wrong side of the road.
 We obtained evidence from a consultant engineer to support this along with police photographs for the purposes of illustration.

 Once the case was set for a court hearing, we met with the defendant who proposed settlement on the basis that Jenny was 75% at fault.
-Re refused to accept this and advised that we should proceed to a High Court trial.
+We refused to accept this and advised that we should proceed to a High Court trial.
 On the morning of the hearing, before it began, the defendant offered to settle for £60,000 plus all costs.
-This offer was duly accepted and Jenny, who started her day anxious, went home feeling relieved and vindicated.
+This sum was representative of a 50/50 collision.
+The offer was duly accepted and Jenny, who started her day anxiously, went home feeling relieved and vindicated.